sohamsshah/insight-jainism/docs/Stories/Shrut_Panchami.md

 All these scriptures were written originally on the **Tadpatras** (leaves of Tad tree).

-Today we have all of these scriptures in printed forms/PDF on the tip of our fingers.
+Today we have all of these scriptures in printed forms/PDF on the **tip of our fingers**.

 Isn't it amazing how these are being kept safe since ages?
 Our ancestors put their life at risk to save this invaluable Shastras.

-Whatever we is available to us today is all indebted to the great saints who out of sympathy wrote these granthas so that we can also get to path of moksh marg.
+Whatever we is available to us today is all **indebted** to the great saints who out of sympathy wrote these granthas so that we can also get to path of moksh marg.

 Today we have everything so easily available to read, understand and explore.